ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**4.0.3**

+- Compatibility updates for recent Risk of Rain 2 patches.
+- Updated R2API dependency to 3.0.30.
+- Updated BetterUI compat hooks for 2.0.2.
+- KNOWN ISSUE: Disabled items/equipments will appear in command droplets.

 **4.0.2**

 - Fixed defaulting to null values instead of empty arrays in ItemDisplayRuleDict.